BrianMikinski/ngTesting/README.md

     * __node_modules\.bin\gulp test__
     * Note: Tests are set to run in PhantomJs, Chrome and Firefox.
 If any of these browsers are not installed, Karma will hang until until they are not found.
 This can take ~30s or so
+    * Test results and code coverage can be viewed with in VSTS

 3. Run/Host
     * Run the following command in a terminal window to install all npm requirements and startup the http-server needed to server files